 Why It’s Important

 Now that you understand how air conditioners work a little better, you can see that any air quality issues you may be having are contained within your house.
-If you are struggling with indoor air quality, you may need to take additional steps to clean up your air so that your air conditioner does not continue to recirculate allergens through your home.
+If you are struggling with indoor air quality in your home, you may need to take additional steps to clean up your air so that your air conditioner does not continue to recirculate allergens through your home.
 A certified HVAC contractor in Phoenix can help you solve this problem in no time.

 Featured image: Krysten Brown/Shutterstock